 Lisa Butel and Brent Cross are sound artists living in Vancouver, BC. situated on the unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.

 They create experimental music using improvised live vocal looping, and vocal sound manipulation, improvised and live sound synthesis and sample collage.

-Their live performances are energized and directed by their love of improvisational aesthetics that they have absorbed and crafted over years of involvement in the Vancouver’s NOW Society’s Improvisational workshop series.
+Their live performances are energized and directed by their love of improvisational aesthetics that they have absorbed and crafted over years of involvement in the NOW Society’s workshop series held at the Western Front and 8east.
 Their music bends and drifts, rages and diminishes, layers and undulates and is original in each performance.
 Butel brings the analog world of live vocals front and centre to the music and delivers vocals from operatic to guttural and machine-like to demonic growls through complex and multiple loop cycles .

 The music is a juxtaposition of vocal acoustic sound and analog and digital wave forms.
 Their sound explores the psycho acoustic properties of sound and attempts to create tension, release and structural fruition via changing and evolving, additive and subtractive synthesis and the affected vocal performance.

-Currently Lisa is utilizing computers and electronics to shape, affect and loop her vocals.
-By layering vocals and altering the textures of those recorded loops she is able to preserve shape and transform her vocal sounds in real time.
+Currently Lisa is utilizing found objects and electronics to shape, affect and loop her vocals.
+By layering vocals, foil affects, harmonica, toy megaphone, and chimes and altering the textures of those recorded loops she is able to preserve, shape and transform her vocal sounds in real time.

-Lisa performs with the improvising choir – VOICE OVER mind Choir conducted by DB Boyko for many years participating in inspiring and radical projects.
-A recent extension of this choir was to join with conductor Christine Duncan’s choir with Tanya Tagaq at the Vogue Theatre in 2017.
+Lisa has performed with the improvising choir – VOICE OVER mind choir conducted by DB Boyko participating in inspiring and radical projects including joining with conductor Christine Duncan to back up Tanya Tagaq at the Vogue Theatre in 2017.